christopherkang/QUASAR-Summer19/ExtractTrotterGates/readme.md

 ## Usage

-In order to extract the Hamiltonian terms in the supported JSON format, first select the correct YAML file to be used in the `Program.cs` file.
-Then, run the `extract_gates.sh` shell script.
-The script will again prompt you to ensure you have the correct YAML file, and then run.
+In order to extract the Hamiltonian terms in the supported JSON format, use the `extract_gates.sh` script.
+This will first run Q# to obtain the gates / state prep data, then write the gates and state prep data to file.
+A Python script then converts this to the final JSON.

 ## Components

 In order to support the pipeline, a number of new components had to be written and integrated:

 - A modified Q#/.NET project to dump the raw gates and other metadata
 - Rewritten `JordanWignerEvolutionSet.qs` to extract the terms
 - Python file to convert the dumped information into the standardized JSON format